-I have over twelve years of experience in the architecture and construction industries, and have worked with several architecture firms in northern California since 2001.
+I have over fourteen years of experience in the architecture and construction industries, and have worked with several architecture firms in northern California since 2001.
 As a result, I have been involved with a broad spectrum of projects, from minor house remodels to large commercial and multi-family developments.
 I have worked in almost every architectural style imaginable and with construction budgets ranging from very small to very large.
 Please take a look at my Portfolio.

 I choose sustainable, or “green,” products when available and have extensive experience with structural insulated panel (SIPs) building design and detailing.
 I specialize in sustainability; emphasizing low-toxicity, energy efficiency, resource efficiency, and new construction technologies.
 I find that Building Greenis a useful, time-tested resource for products and materials.